 9-12 English Summer Reading

 The Clarence High School English Department recommended reading list has been created to present relevant and high-interest literature to foster reading for pleasure in young adults.
 Here you’ll find a list of titles in a variety of genres to appeal to a wide audience at all levels.
 Some of these titles kept us up far past our bedtimes when we were teenagers ourselves, and others have become favorites more recently.
 Some titles for our older students may contain mature content, and we recommend using reviews to make informed decisions when selecting books.
+It is our goal to provide parents and students with ample resources that can be used to sustain development of skills and a life-long love for reading.
+While students will not be assessed when we return to school, their reading will benefit them in countless ways.
+We all look forward to hearing about our students’ reading journeys and hope that each of them will find something perfect among the titles listed here.

 Some Books We Love: